jumalley/version/README.md

 Each push to the `main` branch:
 - Auto-increments the version in `fxmanifest.lua`
 - Generates a zip + GitHub Release
-- Stores changes in `adminmenu.json`
+- Stores changes in `adminmenu.json` and below

 ## 📌 Changelog History